RDocTaskForce/parsetools/cran-comments.md

   for functions likely to be used.
 * Also testing coverage has been expanded which revealed a few bugs that have been rectified.
+* Grammar mistakes in DESCRIPTION have been corrected.